Tyler-Altgrave/Tyler-Altgrave.github.io/warframe.md

 Incarnon Weapons

-- Complete the Angels of the Zariman questline
+- Finish the "Angels of the Zariman" questline to unlock access to Incarnon weapons.
-- Purchase from Cavalero in the Chrysalith with Holdfasts standing
+- Visit Cavalero located in the Chrysalith aboard the Zariman.
+He is the vendor for Incarnon weapons.
+- Exchange Holdfasts, a form of standing earned through Zariman activities, for Incarnon weapons with Cavalero.

 Incarnon Genesis

-- Check the current weeks [Reward Rotation](https://warframe.fandom.com/wiki/Incarnon#Reward_Rotation)
+- Review the [Reward Rotation](https://warframe.fandom.com/wiki/Incarnon#Reward_Rotation) to know which Genesis Adapters are available that week.
-- Access the Duvari menu from the star chart (Top right corner, metal head)
+- From the Orbiter's star chart, locate and click the Duvari icon (resembles a metal head) at the top right corner to open the Duvari menu.
-- Select 2 Genesis Adapters for the week
+- Within the Duvari menu, choose two Genesis Adapters you wish to aim for during the week
-- Complete "The Circuit" missions on Steel Path difficulty
-- Genesis Adapters are rewarded at 5th and 10th tier
+- Complete "The Circuit" missions on the Steel Path difficulty level to earn Genesis Adapters as rewards, specifically at the 5th and 10th tiers.

----

-## Arcon Shards

-A permanent upgrade item taken from Archons and used by the Helminth to further enhance a Warframe

-- Complete the Veilbreaker quest
-- Install the Helminth Archon Shard Segment
-- Archon Shards are awarded from Archon Hunts
-  - Archon Hunts are multi-stage missions in a battle against Narmer forces to defeat Pazuul's Archons
-  - Crimson from Archon Amar
-  - Amber from Archon Nira
-  - Azure from Archon Boreal
-- The Shard has an 80% chance of being a normal variant and 20% of being Tauforged.
-- Topaz, Violet, and Emerald Archon Shards are only obtainable through Coalescent Fusion of two Crimson, Amber, and Azure Shards.
-- 2 shards per week, 1 from the mission, 1 from Veilbreaker

 ---